Our Mission, Vision & Values

 5. Preservation: Trained perfusionists are provided to ensure that all organs and tissues are preserved and stored properly until transplantation.

-6. Financial Aspects: Once death has been declared and consent is secured, all costs associated with organ and tissue donation will be assumed by Lifeline of Ohio.
+6. Financial Aspects: Once death has been declared and consent is secured, all costs associated with organ, eye and tissue donation will be assumed by Lifeline of Ohio.

-9. Community Education: Lifeline of Ohio is dedicated to increasing the community’s awareness of the drastic need for organ and tissue donation.
-By working in partnership with schools, businesses, religious leaders, BMV staff, and other individuals committed to the cause, we can educate the community about the “Gift of Life.”
-Lifeline of Ohio staff and volunteers provide free speakers, displays, and information for community programs, events, and health fairs.
+9. Community Education: Lifeline of Ohio is dedicated to increasing the community’s awareness of the drastic need for organ, eye and tissue donation.
+By working in partnership with schools, businesses, religious leaders, BMV staff and other individuals committed to the cause, we can educate the community about the gifts of life, sight and healing.
+Lifeline of Ohio staff and volunteers provide free speakers, displays and information for community programs, events, and health fairs.

-10. Community Relations: Throughout the year, Lifeline of Ohio sponsors a combination of special events, broadcast and print interviews, and community campaigns in an effort to promote public awareness about organ and tissue donation.
+10. Community Relations: Throughout the year, Lifeline of Ohio sponsors a combination of special events, broadcast and print interviews and community campaigns in an effort to promote public awareness about organ, eye and tissue donation.

 Lifeline of Ohio promotes and coordinates the donation of organs and tissues in 37 Ohio counties along with Wood and Hancock counties in West Virginia (service area shaded below in green – click on image to enlarge).Three other independently designated Organ Procurement Organizations also serve Ohio: LifeBanc in Cleveland, serving Northeast Ohio; LifeConnection of Ohio in Dayton and Toledo, serving Western Ohio; and Life Center Organ Donor Network in Cincinnati, serving Southwestern Ohio.